aiigo-io/ethereum-pos/uniswap-deploy/README.md

 # Uniswap V3 Deployment for AIIGO Blockchain

-This project deploys Uniswap V3 to the AIIGO blockchain using WAIGO (Wrapped AIGO) as the native wrapped token instead of WETH.
+This project aims to deploy Uniswap V3 to the AIIGO blockchain using WAIGO (Wrapped AIGO) as the native wrapped token instead of WETH.

+## Current Status

+Currently, only the WAIGO token contract is implemented and deployable.
+The full Uniswap V3 deployment is under development.

 ## Prerequisites